 The requirements specified in subclause 5.2.2.3.6.1 shall apply with the following modifications:

-1. If the corresponding N2 notification URI is not available, the AMF shall retrieve the NF profile of the NF Service Consumer (e.g. the LMF) from the NRF using the NF Instance Identifier received during corresponding N1N2MessageTransfer service operation (see subclause 5.2.2.3.1), and fetch N2 Notification URI from the default subscription registered with "N2_INFORMATION" notification type and "NRPPa" information class (See subclause 6.1.6.2.4 of 3GPP TS 29.510 [29]).
+1. If the corresponding N2 notification URI is not available, the AMF shall retrieve the NF profile of the NF Service Consumer (e.g. the LMF) from the NRF using the NF Instance Identifier received during corresponding N1N2MessageTransfer service operation (see subclause 5.2.2.3.1), and fetch N2 Notification URI from the default notification subscription registered with "N2_INFORMATION" notification type and "NRPPa" N2 information class (See Table 6.2.6.2.3-1 and Table 6.2.6.2.4-1 of 3GPP TS 29.510 [29]).

 2. Same as step 1 of Figure 5.2.2.3.6.1-1, the request payload shall contain N2 information of type NRPPa and LCS correlation identifier.